 Brahms.
 String Sextet No. 2 Op.
 36. Yehudi Menuhin and Arpad Gerecz, violins.
 Ernst Wallfisch and Karen Tuttle, violas.
 Pablo Casals and Madeline Foley, cellos.
 Prades.
 July 18, 1955.

-The edition of the Bach Suites for Violoncello solo was published in 1986 by Continental Publishing Company, which had already published two years earlier Beethoven’s Variations for piano and cello edited by Madeline Foley.
+The edition of the Bach Suites for Violoncello solo was published in 1986 by Continental Publishing Company, which had already published the Beethoven Variations for Piano and Cello two years earlier, edited by Madeline Foley.

 In Broadway, Madeline Foley played the music of The First Gentleman from April 25 to May 18, 1957 along with Abba Bogin, harpsichord, Isidor Lateiner, violin, and Emory Davis, clarinet.

-List of Madeline Foley’s concerts in Marlboro available on the website https://www.marlboromusic.org/archives
+List of Madeline Foley’s concerts in Marlboro available on https://www.marlboromusic.org/archives

 Madeline Foley’s first concerts in New York